callisto-lang/docs/language/enum.md

 - `enum.min` - Smallest value in the enum
 - `enum.max` - Biggest value in the enum
-- `enum.sizeof` - Size of the enum type
+- `enum.sizeOf` - Size of the enum type